 Over the last 10 years or so brass has gotten a bad rap with consumers because the market was saturated with low quality, imitation materials in everything from the hardware on your doors to the lighting fixtures hanging in your living room.

-But according to the Blog www.thecolorandshape.com the intrigue of brass from the design community has never truly died, it just became more difficult to acquire the high quality brass that you might associate with high design of the 70’s and 80’s.
+But the intrigue of brass from the design community has never truly died, it just became more difficult to acquire the high-quality brass that you might associate with high design of the 70’s and 80’s.
 These reflect a timeless style and exquisite craftsmanship that everyone desires for a beautiful interior.

-We all know that you can find brass lighting fixtures and door hardware, but here are 3 unique ways you can also use brass in your home:
+We all know that you can find brass lighting fixtures and door hardware, but here are three unique ways you can also use brass in your home:

 Building a stairway to incorporate brass into the ballisters, handrails, and spindles is a unique look.
 You can dress it up in a modern penthouse with marble and granite, or incorporate it into this stylish, yet more rustic decor with wood flooring and antique beams.